You are here:

 Pilot Prioritisation Mechanism

-In June 2010, the GAVI Board approved a mechanism which allows the ranking of technically sound proposals from GAVI-eligible countries and the subsequent prioritisation of funding choices.
+In June 2013, the GAVI Board reviewed the mechanism which allows the ranking of technically sound proposals from GAVI-eligible countries and the subsequent prioritisation of funding choices in case of insufficient resources.

 18 March 2013